barbarer/P1-Winter-19/README.md

 See Project 1 - TextAnalyzer - Instructions.pdf for the instructions for this project.

 Modify TextAnalyzer.py to add your code.
+Run with Python 3.
+Be sure that you cd to this directory before trying to run this source.
+It will look in the current directory for the files to test with.

 1) Clone this repository to your local computer cd to the directory you want to put your repository in